roipoussiere/Zazouck/README.md

 Zazouck
 =====
 ## Work in progress
-The first version of Zazouck is not finished yet.
-Please be patient. ;)
+The first release of Zazouck is not yet finished.

+Comming soon... please be patient. ;)

 ## Description
 **Z**azouck is an **A**ma **Z**ing<b>O</b>pensource **U**niversal **C**onstruction **K**it